mbilalamjad/openai-end-to-end-baseline/README.md

 The following steps are required to deploy the infrastructure from the command line.

-1. In your bash shell (or VSCode session) with Azure CLI and Bicep installed, navigate to the root directory of this repository (AppServicesRI)
+1. In your bash shell (or VSCode session) with Azure CLI and Bicep installed, navigate to the root directory of this repository

 1. Login and set subscription